How to Cut Aluminum with a Plasma Cutter: Settings & Guide

 Understanding the Impact of Material Thickness

-For optimal cut quality, especially in sheets under 5 mm, using nitrogen as both plasma and shield gas is advantageous.
-Thicker materials benefit from combining nitrogen plasma with a water shield gas.
+For thinner sheets under about 5 mm, using nitrogen as both plasma and shield gas can improve cut quality and limit oxidation.
+For thicker aluminum, many setups perform well with nitrogen plasma and a water shield.

 Safety Measures for Plasma Cutting Aluminum